 And when he zipped up the bag the last time, I remember feeling in my stomach that I wanted to go to the exotic land of Switzerland, even if it meant I had to learn French and become a millionaire.

 It was dark when I came home.
 The night air was crisp and smoke from a few chimneys meeting the waft of decayed leaves affirmed that it was winter.
 Soft crystals of what just might turn to snow clung to my brow, and I could hear my neighbor practicing O Come All Ye Faithful on the piano as I passed their house.
-I dragged my feet up the steep drive and was grateful no yelling was bouncing in the breezeway.
+I dragged my feet up the steep drive and past the massive, glowing Davidic Star blazing on the side of the house, grateful no yelling was bouncing in the breezeway.
 The door was unlocked, as usual.

 My intention was to walk straight to my bedroom at the back of the house, but that meant passing my father who was engrossed in a new game on the computer.
 I was rather certain he didn’t even know I wasn’t home.